 Polite and Professional Alternatives to Dar

-Used in business or academic contexts - Facilitar
+- Used in business, academic, or formal contexts

 Example: